- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 CTF fellows organized six major events throughout North American college campuses this year.
 Due to the pandemic, these were mostly online.
 Virtual events were not only cost-effective, but the flexibility afforded by them allowed for more diverse speakers and greater audience reach.

-CTF event recordings have a viewership spanning over 40 countries worldwide, from France and Spain to Russia, China, Somalia, and Saudi Arabia.
+To date, CTF event recordings have a viewership of around 800,000 people, spanning over 50 countries worldwide, from France and Spain to Russia, China, Somalia, and Saudi Arabia.
 This is a testament to the power and appeal of the ideas of our founder, Ayaan Hirsi Ali.

 Overall, the Critical Thinking Fellowship has not only adapted to but thrived in face of challenges brought by the COVID-19 pandemic.